numery009/Angular-Basic-2.0/README.md

 Component sometimes need to communicate with each other.
 Parent component might need send data to child component.
 Child component aslso send data to parent component.
 Using `@input()` decorator child can accept input form parents.
 And using the output decorator `@output()` child could send out even the parents to indicate something.

+Note: Sending data from parent component to child component is easy.
+Because parent component has the child component selector.
+On the other hand child component does not has the parent component selector.
+So, easiest way to send data is event.

 # Add the routing option on the existing project -->